TheodoraNell/School_District_Analysis/README.md

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 The four most significant changes in the udated school district analysis are:
-- Average Math and Reading scores
+- **Percent Passing Math and Reading Scores:** 93.3% to 93.2% (math) and 97.3% to 97.0% (reading)
-- Percent Passing Math and Reading Scores
+- **Overall Percent Passing:** 90.9% to 90.6%
-- Overall Percent Passing
+- **Average Math and Reading scores:** 83.42% to 83.35% (math) and 83.84% to 83.89% (reading).
+These changes were the most interesting given that such a small change in the average math score for one school impacted the average math score for the entire district, shown next.
+Additionally, the average reading score was the only value to increase in the repeated analysis.
-- District Average Math Score: this decrease is seemingly insignificant since it is only .1%, but with rounding it appears to be a 1% difference
+- **District Average Math Score:** 79.0% to 78.9%